wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 curl -X GET --header 'Accept: application/json' --header 'X-Auth-Token: <ACCESS TOKEN>' 'https://<WAZO STACK HOSTNAME>/api/call-logd/1.0/exports/<EXPORT UUID>'
 ```

-One the export reaches the status `finished` a mail will be sent to the email address that was in
+One the export reaches the status `finished`, mail will be sent to the email address that was in the
-the query string of the POST with the link that can be used to download the archive.
+query string of the POST with the link that can be used to download the archive.

 #### Automating an Export